cbirdlab/radBARCODER/README.md

 It is important to check the alignment by eye and edit as necessary or adjust upstream settings.
 I recommend [`seaview`](http://doua.prabi.fr/software/seaview) for this, but any alignment viewer will work.
 In the example data set, which has a lot of missing data, I did not have adjust the alignment at all, but mileage may vary.

-#### 5. Lastly you can use `maximizeBP` to selectively cull your alignments from steps 4 or 7, either retaining more loci or more individuals, then goto step 6.
+#### 5. Lastly you can use `cullGENO` to selectively cull your alignments from steps 4 or 7, either retaining more loci or more individuals, then goto step 6.

 *Dependencies*: `R` (`seqinr`, `stringr`)